MaxSavTeam/logger-library/README.md

 ### Initilization
 Firstly, you need to initialize Logger
 ```
-Logger.initialize(Context context, String rsaPublicKey, boolean isDebug);
+Logger.initialize(Context context, String rsaPublicKey, boolean isDebug, int timerPeriod, boolean autoFlushOnException, boolean printErrorOnException);
 ```
-The first argument is application context.
+`Context context` is application context.
 Context is used to get application external file

-The second argument is public key for RSA.
+`String rsaPublicKey` is public key for RSA.
 All messages will be encrypted with this key.
 You can use library's public (``Logger.DEFAULT_PUBLIC_KEY``) and private (``Logger.DEFAULT_PRIVATE_KEY``) keys.
 Pass ``null`` to disable encryption.

-The third argument determines whether to write to the standard log.
+`boolean isDebug` determines whether to write to the standard log.

+`int timerPeriod` is timer period in seconds after which Logger will clear buffer each time.
+Pass <= 0 if tou don't wont autoflushing.
+Default is 30.

+`boolean autoFlushOnException`.
+If true, Logger will override Thread.defaultUncaughtExceptionHandler.
+Default is true.

+`boolean printErrorOnException`.
+If true, then when an exception occurs, the Logger will record it automatically with tag "Logger" and throw the exception further.
+Also overrides Thread.defaultUncaughtExceptionHandler.
+Default is true.

+**Note:** if `autoFlushOnException` = true or `printErrorOnException` = true, Logger will override exception handler. **This means that if you override handler yourself, Logger will not work.**

 After initialization will be created log file with information about device and application